santiadavani/nbdocgen/README.md

 ```

 ## Example
 In this example, we show how to use `temperature` and `base_prompt` options.
-You can set the LOGLEVEL to ERROR to minimize the logs printed on the console.

 ```
-LOGLEVEL=ERROR nbdocgen --input ~/Downloads/input_notebook.ipynb --output ./output_notebook.ipynb --temperature 0.3 --base_prompt "Please generate 5 sentence markdown documentation for the code below"
+nbdocgen --input ~/Downloads/input_notebook.ipynb \
+--output ./output_notebook.ipynb --temperature 0.3 \
+--base_prompt "Please generate 5 sentence markdown documentation for the code below"
 ```